US Immigration & Visa Attorneys

 A California criminal conviction, even for certain minor offenses, can have disastrous immigration consequences for people who are not U.S. citizens.
 Under the federal US Immigration and Nationality Act, a conviction can result in deportation and/or inadmissibility into the US.
 Immigration cases are subject to federal law under the jurisdiction of the Executive Office for Immigration Review (EOIR).

 If you are an non-US citizen with a California conviction for an inadmissible or deportable crime on your record, you may have options for relief.
-With the help of our experienced Los Angeles criminal immigration attorneys at law, you may be able to receive some form of post-conviction relief that will make your conviction disappear for immigration law purposes.
+With the help of our experienced Orange County criminal defense lawyers and immigration attorneys at law, you may be able to receive some form of post-conviction relief that will make your conviction disappear for immigration law purposes.

 This is especially likely if you were convicted or pled guilty because of ineffective legal counsel or because you were not properly informed of the possible immigration consequences of a plea or conviction.